 - Two σ bonds and two π bonds.

-- No, two of the p orbitals (one on each N) will be oriented end-to-end and will form a σ bond.
+- No, one of the p orbitals on each N will be oriented end-to-end and form a σ bond.

 - A triple bond consists of one σ bond and two π bonds.
 A σ bond is stronger than a π bond due to greater overlap.